Last Updated on

 At its core, a budget should be simple and easy to use, while reflecting current realities, including alignment with future goals.

 Have you been looking for a fun introduction to budgeting?

 Charlie is free.
-There’s no app to download.
-No hidden fees.
-Simply text Charlie, and he’ll get to work.
+Simply download the app here, and he’ll get to work.
 If you want to start growing your money, you need to keep income over expenses with a budget.
-Text Charlie (let that cute little penguin track your spending) and you *will* reach your savings goals.
+Download the Charlie App (let that cute little penguin track your spending) and you *will* reach your savings goals.